crnd/meedio/README.md

 ## License

 Meedio is licensed under the MIT license.
-See the [LICENSE](LICENSE) file for more details.
+See the [license](LICENSE) file for more details.